jekyll/jekyll/docs/_docs/themes.md

 You can have multiple themes listed in your site's `Gemfile`, but only one theme can be selected in your site's `_config.yml`.
 {: .note .info }

-If you're publishing your Jekyll site on [GitHub Pages](https://pages.github.com/), note that GitHub Pages supports only some gem-based themes.
-See [Supported Themes](https://pages.github.com/themes/) in GitHub's documentation to see which themes are supported.
+If you're publishing your Jekyll site on [GitHub Pages](https://pages.github.com/), note that GitHub Pages supports only [some gem-based themes](https://pages.github.com/themes/).
+GitHub Pages also supports [using any theme hosted on GitHub](https://help.github.com/articles/adding-a-jekyll-theme-to-your-github-pages-site/#adding-a-jekyll-theme-in-your-sites-_configyml-file) using the `remote_theme` configuration as if it were a gem-based theme.

 ## Creating a gem-based theme